zeushammer/gh_gtrevg_ansible-role-fluentd/README.md

 ansible-role-fluentd
 ====================

-An ansible role for installing fluentd
+[EXPERIMENTAL] An ansible role for installing fluentd